Sun Chunlan: Early life and education

+Career

 In 1990, Sun was transferred to work in the organs reporting directly to the provincial party leadership, paving the way for further career advancement.
-In 1994 she became head of the provincial trade union federation, a year later she began sitting on the Liaoning provincial Party Standing Committee; achieving such a feat at age 45 was rare.
-In 1997, Sun was named deputy party chief of Liaoning and president of the provincial party school.
-In 2001, the party chief of the bustling coastal city of Dalian departed the city to become the governor of Liaoning.
-Sun was then confirmed as party chief of Dalian with party committee members unanimously confirming her nomination.
+She became the deputy head of the Workers’ Union of Liaoning in 1991, and the head of the Women’s Association of Liaoning in 1993.
+In 1994 she became head of the Workers’ Union of Liaoning, the provincial trade union federation, a year later she began sitting on the Liaoning provincial Party Standing Committee; achieving such a feat at age 45 was rare.
+In 1997, Sun was named deputy party secretary of Liaoning and president of the provincial party school.

+In 2001, the party secretary of the bustling coastal city of Dalian departed the city to become the governor of Liaoning.
+Sun was then confirmed as party secretary of Dalian with party committee members unanimously confirming her nomination.
 She served in the post from 2001 to 2005, before being transferred to work in Beijing.
-Sun was named the Vice-Chair of the All-China Federation of Trade Unions at the Third Session of the 14th ACFTU Executive Committee, and then the First Secretary of the ACFTU Secretariat at the Eighth Session of the 14th ACFTU Presidium In December 2005.
+Sun was named the Vice Chair of the All-China Federation of Trade Unions (ACFTU) at the Third Session of the 14th ACFTU Executive Committee, and then the First Secretary of the ACFTU Secretariat at the Eighth Session of the 14th ACFTU Presidium In December 2005.

-Party Secretary and national leadership
+Fujian

-In a December 2009 re-shuffle, Sun Chunlan was named party boss of Fujian Province, the first female to take such a high-level secretaryship since Wan Shaofen, Party Secretary of Jiangxi in the 1980s.
+In a December 2009 re-shuffle, Sun Chunlan was named party secretary of Fujian Province, the first female to take such a high-level secretaryship since Wan Shaofen, Party Secretary of Jiangxi in the 1980s.
 Provincial party chief positions are of special significance and are some of the most powerful positions of the land; that Sun assumed a bona fide "power position" was not only rare for a woman, but also made her well positioned for further advancement.

+Tianjin

-After the 18th Party Congress held in November 2012, Sun became the party chief of Tianjin municipality, China's richest provincial-level jurisdiction by GDP at the time, taking the post vacated by Zhang Gaoli, who became a member of the Politburo Standing Committee.
+After the 18th Party Congress held in November 2012, Sun became the party secretary of Tianjin municipality, China's richest provincial-level jurisdiction by GDP at the time, taking the post vacated by Zhang Gaoli, who became a member of the Politburo Standing Committee.
 As Party Secretary of Tianjin, Sun joined the elite ranks of the Politburo of the Chinese Communist Party as one of the two women on the body (the other was Vice-Premier Liu Yandong).
 She additionally became the first female party chief of a direct-controlled municipality in party history.